The City of Centennial values senior citizens and benefits from having an open forum for seniors to discuss issues affecting them.

 - Providing senior opportunities to participate with other citizens in activities and programs that benefit all of the citizens of Centennial.

 The Commission consists of nine regular members, two alternate members and three ex-officio members appointed by City Council.
 Members serve in three-year terms.
-The Senior Commission meets the 2nd Tuesday of the month from 2 to 4 p.m. at the Eagle Street Facility (meetings are being held virtually during the pandemic).
+The Senior Commission meets the 2nd Tuesday of the month from 2 to 4 p.m. at the Eagle Street Facility.